-The Arizona Attorney General’s Office Civil Litigation Division/Community Outreach and Education Section is seeking a Community Outreach and Education Coordinator to be responsible for providing educational presentations and webinars to the public, in English and Spanish, on a variety of topics and developing and implementing other tasks and programs consistent with Community Outreach and the Office of the Attorney General.
+The Arizona Attorney General’s Office Civil Litigation Division/Community Outreach and Education Section is seeking a Community Outreach and Education Coordinator to be responsible for providing educational presentations and webinars to the public on a variety of topics and developing and implementing other tasks and programs consistent with Community Outreach and the Office of the Attorney General.

-This position will require speaking, writing, and reading Spanish and will assist in the day-to-day functions of the Community Outreach section, including but not limited to creating social media posts, writing content for flyer's and articles, and connecting via phone or email with targeted groups to discuss programs offered by the AGO.
+This position will assist in the day-to-day functions of the Community Outreach section, including but not limited to creating social media posts, writing content for flyer's and articles, and connecting via phone or email with targeted groups to discuss programs offered by the AGO.

 •Knowledge of the AGO and Community Outreach programs and activities.